Our Commitment To Your Safety

 - If the person giving you care has washed their hands before they touch you.

 We do our best to meet your individual needs while delivering high-quality patient care.
-If you have any questions or concerns during your stay with us, please call Sue Peck, Quality Management Department Director, at 264-2360.
+If you have any questions or concerns during your stay with us, please call our Quality Management Department Director at 264-2360.